satonreb/tensorflow-tutorial/introduction-to-tensorflow.md

 * use variety of programming languages to build deep learning models, as it has Python, C++, Java and Go APIs,
 * deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device with a single API,
-* visualise learning, embeddings, graphs and histograms using [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard),
+* visualize learning, embedding, graphs and histograms using [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard),
 * forget about derivative computations by hand as it has [auto-differentiation](http://www.columbia.edu/~ahd2125/post/2015/12/5/).

 In addition, it has a large community and many projects are already using TensorFlow.